-Increasing filament density leads to higher alignment with halos down to $z=2$, at both inner and outer halo scales.
-This filament density-dependence vanishes at $z<2$.
-The alignment with high-density filaments also decreases more steeply than for medium- or low-density filaments.
-We also notice a increasing alignment of outer halos with increasing mass scale, such that $\log (M_{\mathrm{sh}}/{\Msun})>11.5$ subhalos are highly aligned with filaments at $z=0.5-3$.
-There is significant stochasticity in the evolution of the alignment angle for inner halo scales.
-Low-mass subhalos with $\log (M_{\mathrm{DM}}/{\Msun})=10-10.5$ are the least aligned at virtually all times, at both small and large scales.
-Hence, due to the action of gravity alone, the anisotropic signature of mass accretion from filaments is somewhat retained by DM halos at least down to $z=1$.
-This signature is strongest in elongated halos, high-mass halos (subhalo mass being strongest at driving the alignment), and in halos closest to high-density DM filaments.
+Halos in higher-density filaments typically have stronger shape alignment than those in lower-density filaments, until $z=1$.
+While this trend is observed at both the inner and outer halo scales, there is a somewhat larger segregation between the shape alignment in higher and lower-density filaments at the inner halo.
+This filament density-dependence disappears at $z\leq1$.
+We also find stronger shape alignment with increasing subhalo mass, such that high-mass ($\log (M_{\mathrm{sh}}/{\Msun})\geq11.5$) subhalos retain significant shape alignment down to $z=0$, at both inner and outer halo scales.
+Lower mass subhalos lose their preferential shape alignment at $z\lesssim1$.

-We now turn our attention to the fully hydrodynamic TNG50 simulation and repeat our analysis of the DM-filament alignment.
-In the top row of Figure~\ref{fig:medangle}, we present the evolution of the median angle {\thetadmfil}, measured at both 2{\rdm} (dashed lines and squares) and 2{\rstar} (solid lines and circles), representing outer halo and inner halo/galactic scales, respectively.
-We consider 2{\rstar} to be comparable to the 0.1{\rdm} spatial scale in TNG50-Dark (corresponding to inner halos or galactic centers).
-Similar to Figure~\ref{fig:medangle_dark}, the three columns subdivide galaxies by 3D shape, nearest filament density, and stellar mass (as opposed to DM subhalo mass), and black represents the total population.
+We now turn our attention to the fully hydrodynamic TNG50 simulation and repeat our analysis of both star and DM shape filament alignments.
+In the middle and bottom rows of Figure~\ref{fig:medangle}, we present the evolution of the median DM shape-filament alignment and stellar shape-filament alignment, respectively, in TNG50.
+The solid lines and circles (in both the middle and bottom rows) represent the shape alignment at 0.1{\rdm} while the dashed lines and squares (in the middle row) represent this alignment at 2{\rdm}.
+Similar to above, black represents the total population, while the colors subdivide galaxies by DM/stellar 3D shape (left column), nearest filament density (middle), and stellar mass (right).

-The DM-filament alignment decreases with time as before.
-At the outer halo scale at almost all redshifts, halos of prolate shapes, high-stellar mass galaxies, and in high-density filaments are most strongly aligned with filaments.
-However, these preferential alignments by shape, mass, and filament density all disappear at the inner halo scale.
-Preferential alignment disappears at $z\lesssim2$ at the inner halo scale and $z\lesssim0.5$ at the outer halo scale.